raymondclowe/roo-mission-impossible/setup.md

 4. Save the updated `.roomodes` file and validate its structure.

-5. Once all the above is done then DELETE THIS `setup.md` file to avoid instructions being repeated
 ---

 ## Step 4: Set up the Tech Support agent